Queensland Raceway

 Queensland Raceway nicknamed "the paperclip" is a motor racing circuit located at Willowbank in Ipswich, Queensland, Australia.
-The circuit did host Supercars Championship until 2019, drifting as well as club level racing and ride days.
+The circuit hosted Supercars Championship until 2019, drifting as well as club level racing and ride days.

 Queensland Raceway is 3.126 km long and 12 m wide, running clockwise.
 There are six corners.
 The circuit was designed by Tony Slattery with input from car and motorcycle racing authorities including CAMS circuit expert Professor Rod Troutbeck.

 Queensland Raceway is a FIA Grade 3 circuit.
 However, the track uses a mixture of sanctioning bodies including Motorsport Australia, AASA and Motorcycling Australia for its events including race meetings, drifting, motorbike ride days and roll racing.

 Spectator viewing at the facility is excellent with the flat layout of the circuit and spectator mounds.
 However the flat layout makes racing less exciting for the competitors than undulating circuits like Phillip Island.
 The track became infamous for its bumps, although it was resurfaced in late 2011.

 Queensland Raceway is located with the bounds of the Ipswich Motorsport Precinct, which is also home to the Willowbank Raceway dragstrip, a kart track, a short dirt circuit and a junior (under-16) motorcycle speedway.
 The track is also located near RAAF Base Amberley and shares the base's 6 km noise exclusion zone.

-Configurations
+Layout configurations

 There are three Short Circuit variations of the track in addition to the full circuit: